Just call us Bond. Amortized bond.

 Over 700 finance terms, Shmooped to perfection.

-Consider a perspective on dilution from that of the eyes of an entrepreneur: The eventual goal in any company is to create wealth for shareholders.
+Consider dilution from the eyes of an entrepreneur: The eventual goal in any company is to create wealth for shareholders.
 In the beginning, the founder owns all of the "wealth" or at least the shares in the company.
-Over time, that founder gives away pieces of the company in the form of shares to various flavors of investor who give him money in return for shares of his company.
-The challenge in high capital cost companies for the founder is the enemy of all capital backed companies: dilution.
+Over time, that founder gives away pieces of the company in the form of shares to investors (in exchange for $).
+The problem is that the more shares the founder hands over, the less of her own company she owns.